 Any director or officer having a possible conflict of interest in any proposed transaction or arrangement is not permitted to use his or her personal influence on the matter being considered by the Board or, in the case of a director, to vote on such matter.
 Any director having a possible conflict of interest is not counted in determining the quorum for consideration of and vote on the particular matter, and any director or officer having a possible conflict of interest must be excused from any meeting of the Board during the discussion of and vote on the particular matter.
-The minutes of such meeting should reflect the disclosure, the absence from the meeting of the interested director), and the presence of a quorum.
+The minutes of such meeting should reflect the disclosure, the absence from the meeting of the interested director or officer, his or her abstention from voting (in the case of an interested director), and the presence of a quorum.
 The proposed transaction or arrangement is considered approved if it receives the affirmative vote of a majority of the disinterested directors (even if the disinterested directors are less than a quorum).